Powered by Freedom

 Freedom.
 Some of us need it as much as water itself — or we will slowly fade as a dying plant.

-Freedom lovers can be so extreme that we would rather live in a van than feel lifeless half a day at a meaningless job we hate (if given those two options).
+Freedom lovers can be so extreme that we would rather live in a van than feel lifeless half a day at a meaningless job we hate.

-Honestly, I love my car so much that the thought of living in it doesn’t scare me at all.
-I’ve been my own boss for 8 years, have lived in 3 countries and I’m still learning how to speak English.
+I love my car so much that the thought of living in it doesn’t scare me at all.
+I’ve been my own boss for 8 years, I’ve lived in 3 countries and I’m still learning how to speak English.

 We would rather live in the unknown than feel lifeless.

-It’s hard to others to understand.
+It’s hard for others to understand.
 We just have a different outlook on life.

 Where most people fear death, we fear a lifeless life.

-Money can’t buy what’s most important to us.
+Money can’t buy what is most important to us.
 So we work and make money to the extend that it gives us freedom and joy — and do whatever makes us happy the rest of the day.